nsriniva/lambdata/README.md

-# lambdata
+# lambdata_nsriniva
-This is a package that is being created as part of my coursework for Unit 3 of Lambda School's Data Science program.
+This is a package created as part of my coursework for Unit 3 of Lambda School's Data Science program.

 The `helper_functions` module implements: